 "Why, it must be worth millions."
 Then she saw that she was walking all by herself.
-When she looked back at the old King she found that he had stopped and was studying her.
+When she looked back at the old King she found that he had stopped and was studying her with some alarm.
 Marjoram rushed back to him and took both his hands in hers.
 "Oh, it is so pretty in here."

-The old King nodded, then led her over to the banquet table.
+The old King nodded but did not say a word.
+He led her over to the long banquet table.
 There he handed her a large spoon.
 "Why, he wants me to take all I want," she thought as she filled up the top most plate with roast beef.
 Then she felt the old King staring at her again and hastily put her plate down.
 "What is he doing?
 I must do the same."